Tzyy410/AL-Sampling/README.md

 ## 🛠️ Sampling Methods Overview

 ### 1. Diversity-based Sampling via CUR Decomposition (`CUR.py`)
-This module calculates global, rotationally invariant structural descriptors based on the **Spherical-Chebyshev basis** (strictly following Eq.
-1 & 2 in our manuscript).
+This module calculates global, rotationally invariant structural descriptors based on the **Spherical-Chebyshev basis**.
 It then performs a deterministic **CUR Matrix Decomposition** to extract a maximally diverse subset from the candidate pool.

 **Key Feature:** Incorporates a *Prior-Knowledge Orthogonalization* mechanism.
 It actively purges structural features that are already well-represented in the existing training database, ensuring pure novelty in the selected samples.